 - Diarrhoea, vomiting and abdominal pain

-- Burning in the oral cavity, swelling of the mucous membranes and tongue
+- A burning sensation in the oral cavity, swelling of the mucous membranes and tongue

 - A fall in blood pressure

-The most severe form of allergic reaction is allergic shock, which is also referred to as anaphylactic shock.
+The most severe form of an allergic reaction is an allergic shock, which is also referred to as an anaphylactic shock.
 The causes of this are usually insecticides, medicines and, especially in children, food.
-But foods such as nuts, soya, shellfish, milk and eggs can also cause anaphylaxis.
+But foods such as nuts, soy, shellfish, milk and eggs can also cause anaphylaxis.

-In anaphylactic shock, large amounts of histamine are released, resulting in severe dilation of the blood vessels.
-The blood pressure falls rapidly, while dizziness, fainting and even death can occur in the worst case.
+During an anaphylactic shock, large amounts of histamine are released, resulting in severe dilation of the blood vessels.
+Blood pressure falls rapidly, while dizziness, fainting and even death can occur in the worst-case scenario.

-If you are aware of the risk of shock, you should respond quickly if more severe allergic symptoms occur and call the emergency services immediately.
-While waiting for the ambulance arrives, the victim should be placed in the shock position, i.e. lying down with the legs up.
+If you are aware that you are at risk of having an anaphylactic shock, you should respond quickly if more severe allergic symptoms occur and call the emergency services immediately.
+While waiting for the ambulance to arrive, the individual in shock should be placed in the shock position – that is, lying down with their legs up.
 At-risk patients also often carry an emergency kit containing an adrenaline pen.
-This emergency medicine will ensure that the shock abates[3, 4].
+This emergency medicine will ensure that the shock subsides.[5, 6]

-And this is good to know: Depending on the severity of an allergy, even the smallest amounts of an allergen sometimes suffice to trigger an anaphylactic shock - such as the remains of a nut on the partner's lips or traces of soy in certain foods[3, 4].
+Depending on the severity of an allergy, even the smallest amounts of an allergen can trigger an anaphylactic shock – such as traces of nuts on your partner’s lips or traces of soy in certain foods.[5, 6]

-Just because you have an allergy, you will not automatically respond to the slightest sign of the allergen.
+Just because you have an allergy, this doesn’t mean you will automatically respond to the smallest amount of the allergen.
 A reaction threshold exists, meaning that you need exposure to a certain amount of the allergen before symptoms occur.
-As an example, peanut allergy sufferers often have a very low reaction threshold, with a small crumb of a peanut being enough to cause a furry tongue and swollen neck.
+As an example, peanut allergy sufferers often have a very low reaction threshold, with a small crumb of a peanut being enough to lead to a furry tongue and swollen neck.

 Stress, sports and infections can also lower your reaction threshold.
-This will make it more likely that you suffer an allergic reaction.
+This will make you more likely to suffer from an allergic reaction.

 During or immediately after exercise, the risk of an allergic reaction is increased.
 This phenomenon even has a name: namely exercise-induced anaphylaxis (EIA).
 If you eat a food that you are allergic to right before exercise, you may experience hives and itching, or feel drowsy.
 You should avoid any of your food allergens at least four to five hours before each workout.

 Studies have shown that stress can make the symptoms of allergy worse and more likely to occur.
-If you suffer from an allergy and are often stressed out, it makes sense to deliberately seek to be relaxed.
-Relaxation techniques such as yoga, autogenic training and progressive muscular relaxation can all help.
+If you suffer from an allergy and are often stressed out, seek out relaxation techniques, such as yoga, training and progressive muscular relaxation.

-Infections can also potentiate allergies.
-Elevated temperatures lead to increased blood circulation, which in turn can cause more allergen to enter the bloodstream.
-With infections in the gastrointestinal tract, allergies are aggravated by the fact that a larger quantity of undigested proteins crosses the mucous membrane.
+Infections can also set off allergies.
+An elevated temperature can namely lead to increased blood circulation, which, in turn, can allow more allergens to enter the bloodstream.
+With infections in the gastrointestinal tract, allergies are aggravated by a larger quantity of undigested proteins crossing the mucous membrane.
 As a result, such proteins affect the sensitised immune system and are more likely to trigger an allergic reaction.

-Alcohol is also discussed as an allergy-enhancing factor among scientists.
-In some case studies, allergy symptoms were exacerbated under the influence of alcohol, and in alcoholics the number of IgE antibodies is increased.
-Conclusive scientific evidence for this association, however, does not yet exist.
+Alcohol is also discussed among scientists as a factor exaggerating allergic reactions.
+In some case studies, allergy symptoms were exacerbated under the influence of alcohol, and for alcoholics, the number of IgE antibodies is often greater.
+Conclusive scientific evidence for this correlation, however, does not yet exist.

-Do you suspect that you cannot tolerate certain foods, because after eating symptoms such as rash, a furry tongue or gastrointestinal discomfort occur?
-Then it may be worthwhile to test for a food allergy.
-There are four common tests that can detect allergies:
+Do you suspect that you cannot tolerate certain foods due to subsequent symptoms such as a rash, furry tongue or gastrointestinal discomfort?
+Then it may be worthwhile for you to take a food allergy test.
+There are a handful of common tests that can detect allergies: